Sign in Create account

 • first tr with 4 ch...and so on;

-• When you read "sl st to <location>", where the location is not immediately contiguous to last st, this means of course "an appropriate number of sl sts for reaching <location>".
+• When you read "sl st to <location>", where the location is not immediately contiguous to the last st, this means, of course, "an appropriate number of sl sts for reaching <location>".

-• Also if I do not specify it, if you lasted prev row on a st (say st1), while you must start next row in another st (say st2), make an appropriate number of sl sts to reach st2.
+• Also, if I do not specify it, if you lasted on a prev row in a st (say st1), while you must start the next row in another st (say st2), make an appropriate number of sl sts to reach st2.

 Like!